Intellectual Property Protection in Singapore

 Singapore provides one of world’s most robust regimes for the protection a company’s intellectual property.
-In 2015, the World Economic Forum’s Global Competitiveness Index ranked Singapore second in the world for intellectual property protection.
+In 2016, the World Economic Forum’s Global Competitiveness Index ranked Singapore fourth in the world for intellectual property protection.
 The high ranking results from a concerted effort by Singapore government to encourage the development and registration of intellectual property in the country and to provide robust legal frameworks for vigorous protection of registered rights.

 WHAT IS INTELLECTUAL PROPERTY